-If you can’t stretch to a set of brand new custom spec WORKS, you can always look for a used set and buy wheel spacers to make them sit just right.
+If you can’t stretch to a set of brand new custom spec WORKS, you can always look for a used set, and purchase 350z wheel spacers to make them sit just right.

 There we have it!
 This colossal guide should provide you with the perfect products to build the ultimate Fairlady.